PegasysLending/Lending-Contracts/README.md

 ## Markets configuration

-The configurations related with the Agave Markets are located at `markets` directory.
-You can follow the `IAaveConfiguration` interface to create new Markets configuration or extend the current Agave configuration.
+The configurations related with the Pegasys Markets are located at `markets` directory.
+You can follow the `IAaveConfiguration` interface to create new Markets configuration or extend the current Pegasys configuration.

-Each market should have his own Market configuration file, and their own set of deployment tasks, using the Agave market config and tasks as a reference.
+Each market should have his own Market configuration file, and their own set of deployment tasks, using the Pegasys market config and tasks as a reference.